zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md

 **Usage:**

-This function is Cosine function, input is the radian value.
+Input is the radian value.

 **Parameter description**: